seelangs/seelangs.github.io/index.md

 NOTE: On the web interface, this option is listed as “standard (direct reception).”

 #### Digest
 The second option is called digest.
-If, rather than receive 20 (or so) pieces of mail from the list every day, you’d like to receive only two or three pieces of e-mail in which are bundled all those 20 posts, send the command SET seelangs-l DIGEST in an e-mail to: list@indiana.edu.
+If, rather than receive 20 (or so) pieces of mail from the list every day, you’d like to receive only two or three pieces of e-mail in which are bundled all those 20 posts, send the command SET seelangs-l DIGEST in an e-mail to: list@list.indiana.edu.

 The number of daily digests you get will depend on how many posts the list receives in a given day and how long they are.
 Each digest will be no longer than 800 lines of text.
 When the server reaches that number, it sends out a digest and starts the next one.
 In other words, the number of daily digests you get from day to day will vary (but will likely not exceed three).
 As noted above, single commands can be sent in the subject line (with the body empty), while multiple commands go in the body of the email (with the subject left blank)

 #### Notice
 The third option is called NOTICE.
-If you would like to receive only the subject line of each posting and not its contents, send the command SET seelangs-l NOTICE in an e-mail to: list@indiana.edu.
+If you would like to receive only the subject line of each posting and not its contents, send the command SET seelangs-l NOTICE in an e-mail to: list@list.indiana.edu.

 #### Summary
 The fourth option is called SUMMARY.
 If you like the idea of receiving only two or three e-mails per day from the list, but don’t want to have to sift through all 20 (or so) posts, you can have the list server send you only a listing (summary) of the posts distributed that day that includes the message number, the sender, and the subject line for each post.
 Looking at the listing, you can then decide which messages you want to read.
 To read a message, click on the message number and the post opens in a web browser window.

-If you choose to use this method, send the command  SET seelangs-l SUMMARY in an e-mail to: list@indiana.edu
+If you choose to use this method, send the command  SET seelangs-l SUMMARY in an e-mail to: list@list.indiana.edu

 NOTE: If you choose to use this method of delivery, you must also register an IU List password, as described above near the top of the Welcome message.
 The first time you click to read one of the posts you will be prompted for your subscription address and IU List password.
 However, once you enter that information and click the Login button, your information is saved in a cookie on your hard drive and you will not be bothered with that intermediate step again (unless you change subscription addresses or log in from a different computer).

 #### Switching Back
-Should you choose to use DIGEST or SUMMARY and later decide to switch back to the default method of receiving list mail, send the command SET seelangs-l MAIL in an e-mail to: list@indiana.edu
+Should you choose to use DIGEST or SUMMARY and later decide to switch back to the default method of receiving list mail, send the command SET seelangs-l MAIL in an e-mail to: list@list.indiana.edu

 NOTE:  You must send a *new* e-mail to that address if you’d like to use one of these options.
 Replying to this message will not work.